trevorgithub/promise-based-dynamic-remotes-self-reference/README.md

 ```
 In my experience (not demonstrated here) this works great until a module references itself (demonstrated here).
 At that point in time, an infinite loop results due to the self reference.
 Guidance on how to adjust webpack.remoteLoader.config.js so that it can handle a self reference would be greatly appreciated.

+# Problem resolution
+The problem is resolved by introducing a cache that is checked prior to fetching the same remote repeatedly.
+The cached value is used to return the promised get/set object for subsequent calls

 # Lineage
 - Update of example code from [Practical Module Federation Book](https://module-federation.myshopify.com/products/practical-module-federation), from the Fully Federated Federated Site [example](https://github.com/jherr/practical-module-federation-20/tree/main/part3-advanced/full-site-federation)